ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Once you've reviewed these general guidelines, you can skip to the particular type of plugin you want to develop.

-Writing Plugins in Python
+Writing plugins in Python
 =========================

 You must write your plugin in Python so it can be loaded by the ``PluginLoader`` and returned as a Python object that any module can use.
 Since your plugin will execute on the controller, you must write it in a :ref:`compatible version of Python <control_machine_requirements>`.

-Raising Errors
+Raising errors
 ==============

 You should return errors encountered during plugin execution by raising ``AnsibleError()`` or a similar class with a message describing the error.
 When wrapping other exceptions into error messages, you should always use the ``to_text`` Ansible function to ensure proper string compatibility across Python versions: